backstage/backstage/.changeset/blue-dragons-shout.md

 '@backstage/plugin-catalog-backend-module-gitlab': patch
 ---

-restrictUsersToGroup should use the entire groupPath
+`restrictUsersToGroup` should use the entire group path when getting members